There’s just something about a glass jar blender that says good taste.

 Just a few other things you might want to look out for when you’re buying a glass blender, because it’s all well and good getting a glass one but if it’s not used as a blender then you’ve wasted your hard earned cash!
 Luckily all the ones reviewed here are top quality.

-Just making sure it’s big enough for what you need it for, a small 32oz blending capacity might be plenty for 2 or 3 smoothies but if you’re making bit family batches of soup then you might need up towards a 64 oz capacity of jug.
+Just making sure the glass pitcher is big enough for what you need it for, a small 32oz blending capacity might be plenty for 2 or 3 smoothies but if you’re making bit family batches of soup then you might need up towards a 64 oz capacity of jug.

 More than 800-1000 watts is generally plenty for most fruit smoothie making.
-If you like green smoothies then you’re going to need some extra power so you’ll want up around 1200+ watts, same goes for ice you need that extra power if you want to get crushed ice.
+If you like green smoothies then you’re going to need some extra power, which some of the best glass blenders have, so you’ll want up around 1200+ watts, same goes for ice you need that extra power if you want to get crushed ice.

 I like my blenders to be able to do a little bit of everything, whether I want a smoothie a pesto or to make some smooth soup.
 So have a look what accessories come with it, you sometimes get blenders that come with travel cups which can be ideal if you like to take a smoothie on the go.